L(2, 1)-labeling of some zero-divisor graphs associated with commutative rings: Partite truncation of a graph

-Thus in partite truncation of a $n$-partite graph, each partite set is truncated to one vertex, and edges connecting (if any) two partite sets are truncated to a single edge.
-It is clear from the definition that if $\G$ is connected, so is $\hat{\G}$ and if there is a path between two partite sets $V_i$ and $V_j$ of $\G$, then there must be a path between the two corresponding vertices $v_i$ and $v_j$ in $\hat{\G}$.
+Thus, in a partite truncation of an $n$-partite graph, each partite set is truncated to one vertex, and edges (if any) connecting two partite sets are truncated to a single edge.
+It is clear from the definition that if $\G$ is connected, so is $\hat{\G}$, and if there is a path between two partite sets $\V_i$ and $\V_j$ of $\G$, then there must be a path between the two corresponding vertices $\hat{v_i}$ and $\hat{v_j}$ in $\hat{\G}$.
 If $diam(\G) = 1$, then $ \G \cong \mathcal{K}_{n} \cong \hat{\G} $.
 Also, if the cardinality of each partite set of $\G$ is equal to one, then $\G \cong \hat{\G}$.
-We consider $n$-partite graphs $\G$ for which $diam(\G) > 1$ and there is at least one partite set $\V$ in $\G$ with cardinality greater than one.
+We consider $n$-partite graphs $\G$ with $diam(\G) > 1$ in which there is at least one partite set $\V$ in $\G$ of cardinality greater than one.